JuliaLegate/Legate.jl/README.md

 curl -fsSL https://install.julialang.org | sh -s -- --default-channel 1.10
 ```

 This will install version 1.10 by default since that is what we have tested against.
-To verify 1.10 is the default run either of the following (your may need to source bashrc):
+To verify 1.10 is the default run either of the following (you may need to source bashrc):
 ```bash
 juliaup status
 julia --version